Why microcontrollers matter for

 Analysis of total cost of ownership across different deployment scenarios, including computational hardware, power delivery, thermal management, and supply chain resilience.

 A microcontroller design, by contrast, can often keep memory on-chip, run from a small number of rails, and avoid high-speed DDR routing.
-That simplification matters in volume.
-It reduces not only parts cost, but also manufacturing risk: fewer fine-pitch interfaces, fewer controlled-impedance nets, fewer opportunities for marginal SI/PI behavior that passes in the lab and fails in production lots.
+That simplification has real teeth in volume.
+It reduces parts cost, yes, but more importantly it shrinks manufacturing risk: fewer fine-pitch interfaces, fewer controlled-impedance nets, and fewer edge cases where signal or power integrity passes in the lab but fails across production lots.

-The scaling behavior is where economics becomes decisive.
-At 10 units, it is rational to buy engineering time with hardware: use a powerful module, accept inefficiency, and focus on algorithmic iteration.
-At 10,000 units, per-unit cost becomes a line item that can absorb—or erase—gross margin.
-At 1,000,000 units, per-unit deltas become existential: a €25 compute delta is €25M before considering battery, enclosure, shipping, spares, and warranty reserves.
+Scaling behavior is where economics gets decisive.
+At 10 units, paying for engineering time with hardware makes sense: use a powerful module, accept inefficiency, focus on iteration.
+At 10,000 units, per-unit cost becomes a line item that can absorb or erase gross margin.
+At 1,000,000 units, per-unit deltas become existential; a €25 compute difference is €25M before you even add battery, enclosure, shipping, spares, and warranty reserves.

 Hidden costs dominate at scale:

-The core scaling law is simple: compute cost scales roughly linearly with unit count, because each unit needs silicon.
-System complexity scales nonlinearly, because high power and high integration force coupled design constraints across electrical, mechanical, firmware, compliance, and operations.
-In other words, the cost of the GPU is rarely just the GPU.
-It is the enabling infrastructure that follows it.
+The scaling law is simple: compute cost tracks roughly linearly with unit count because every unit needs silicon.
+System complexity, though, scales nonlinearly.
+High power and tight integration force coupled design constraints across electrical, mechanical, firmware, compliance, and operations.
+The cost of the GPU isn't just the GPU.
+It's the entire enabling infrastructure that cascades from it.

 Power efficiency and logistics